Ewan McGregor admits he loved "from start to finish" the experience of directing his first movie.

 "There's no right or wrong way to direct, it's very much about your personality, I think at the end of the day.
 I just like to direct the way I like to be directed, I suppose."

 Based on the novel by Philip Roth of the same name, American Pastoral follows a family whose seemingly idyllic existence is shattered by the social and political turmoil of the 1960s.

-Ewan also takes lead role in the film, starring as Seymour "Swede" Levov, a successful businessman.
+McGregor also takes lead role in the film, starring as Seymour "Swede" Levov, a successful businessman.

 When his teenage daughter disappears after being accused of committing a violent act, Swede dedicates himself to finding her and reuniting his family - but what he discovers shakes him to the core.

-Ewan said he tried not to think too hard about the pressure of adapting a book widely praised as one of the greatest modern American novels.
+McGregor said he tried not to think too hard about the pressure of adapting a book widely praised as one of the greatest modern American novels.

-Speaking on the red carpet at Edinburgh's Filmhouse, he said: "I think it's true that when you're adapting any novel you've got a responsibility to the author of the novel and then you've got a responsibility to all the people that know and love the book.
+Speaking on the red carpet at Edinburgh's Filmhouse, McGregor said: "I think it's true that when you're adapting any novel you've got a responsibility to the author of the novel and then you've got a responsibility to all the people that know and love the book.
 That being said, that leads you to try and do your best work in adapting it.

 "But I try not to think of it in a negative way.
 I've been involved in adaptations as an actor and I've tried not to let it feel like pressure.